Male professional securing emails in office using laptop

 To help you keep up, we've collated the top 21 statistics to help you understand the state of UK cybersecurity, the key risks, and the potential solutions.

-Financial services organisations are 300 times more likely than other companies to be targeted by a cyberattack
+Financial services firms are 300x more likely to be targeted

-2. After the pandemic, the number of cyber-attacks rose by over 200%.
+2. Since the pandemic, the number of cyber attacks rose by over 200%.

-3. The banking industry has experienced a 1318% increase in ransomware attacks in the last few years.
+3. The banking industry has experienced a 1318% increase in ransomware attacks in recent years.

-4. Cybersecurity risk is rated “extremely important” by more than 80% of bankers as the top internal risk, more than double any other category of operational risk.
+4. Cybersecurity risk is rated “extremely important” by more than 80% of bankers, ranking above all other operational risks.

-5. The average cost of cybercrime for financial services is 40% higher.
+5. The average cost of cybercrime for financial services is 40% higher than in other sectors.

 6. Nearly 39% of financial institutions that experienced ransomware attacks paid a ransom of $1 million.

-7. The average cost of a data breach in the financial sector is $5.9 million, which is above the global average cost of a data breach across all studied industries at $4.45 million
+7. The average cost of a data breach in the financial sector is $5.9 million - above the global average of $4.45 million.

-8. The average time to remedy a security issue for 37% of institutions is over three months.
+8. For 37% of institutions, the average time to resolve a security issue exceeds three months.

 Key Threats: Phishing